 HB 2837: Employer Updates

 Stay informed about the latest cannabis law updates impacting your business.
 House bill 2837 is making its way through the Senate, requiring annual trainings for all employees certified by OMMA.
 This could mean increased costs and documentation requirements for your business.
 Make sure to stay ahead of the game and be prepared for potential charges ranging from $250 to $500 per employee.
 Keep an eye out for updates on approved vendors and classes to ensure compliance.
-At Wirth Law Office, we’re here to help navigate the changing landscape of cannabis laws and keep your business running smoothly.
+At 420.Law, we’re here to help navigate the changing landscape of cannabis laws and keep your business running smoothly.
 Contact us with any questions or concerns.

 What SB 39 Means for You